 Bombs, mines and weapons used by the guerrilla fighters on display.

 Stretching 1km long, there are nine entry and exit points so that the communists could run for cover (and escape) quickly.
 Definitely not for the claustrophobic: passages were narrow and cramped, and the ceiling was low to the point that we had to stoop in some places.
 Lights were placed at intervals all along the tunnel, but it was really impossible to tell if it was night or day in there.

 The walls of the tunnel were smooth and plastered over, but in its original state, it was just exposed earth and could collapse at any moment.
 There were a few nooks and crannies where people could sleep but they were few and far between.
 I could just imagine the immense claustrophobia and lack of air that might cause some to panic.

 Moo and Pops retreated to the outdoors but the bro and I decided to walk a few hundred metres to emerge uphill before going back down to the museum area again.
-Some of the steps were really steep so watch your footing!
+Some of the steps are really steep so watch your footing!

-It was nice to breathe fresh air again!
+It was nice to breathe fresh air again.
 We made our way back down to the entrance, passing through the jungle.
 We saw and heard small wildlife, such as birds and squirrels.

 A last look at one of the many streams in the area.
 The water was so clear it looked good enough to bathe in.

 The Piyamit Tunnels is a must-visit if ever in Betong: it’s educational, you’ll be able to see a different side of history you don’t usually read in mainstream books, and hear it from the ex-communists who live here.
 The nature is lovely as well.

 From Betong town, turn into Highway 410 and head to Ban Charp Parai Village, where you’ll pass by the Betong Hot Springs.
 From there it’s another 4 more kilometres to the tunnel, with ample signboards telling you where to turn.
 Alternatively, Waze.